-Candidates must be able to meet the following minimum selection criteria:
+Candidates must have a key expert who meets the following minimum selection criteria:

-No documents proving the fulfillment of these criteria are requested at this stage.
+No documents proving the fulfilment of these criteria are requested at this stage.

-If you would like to participate in this negotiated procedure, please register your interest by e-mail to firstname.lastname@example.org, including your contact details (name, organisation, address, country and e-mail) before Wednesday 4/05/2016 (17:00 CEST (+02:00)).
-Please be informed that registration using the form below is only intended for the notification of updates and that only registrations of interest sent to the e-mail address above will be taken into consideration.
+If you would like to participate in this negotiated procedure, please register your interest by e-mail to firstname.lastname@example.org, including your contact details (name, organisation, address, country and e-mail) before Wednesday 24/04/2019 (17:00 CEST (+02:00)).

 Please note that registration of interest to participate in the above-mentioned procedure does not give rise to any legitimate expectations to be invited.